opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ### Filter operators

-Different attributes offer different filtrer criteria but most selection attributes like Assignee offer these:
+Different attributes offer different filter criteria but most selection attributes like Assignee offer these:

 - **is (OR)**: returns all work packages that match any one of the entered values
 - **is not**: returns all work packaged that do not match any of the entered values